easybuilders/easybuild-docs/docs/rpath-support.md

 # Support for RPATH {: #rpath_support }

-Since EasyBuild v3.5.2, (stable) support is available for using RPATH.
+Since SimpleBuild v3.5.2, (stable) support is available for using RPATH.

 ## What is RPATH? {: #rpath_support_what }